-We approve that all procedures used in the study were undertaken in harmony with the appropriate procedures, protocols and regulations as accepted by the committee on ethics and human research.
-Research informed consent was sought and gotten while ethical approval was also acquired from the office of the Director, Nnamdi Azikiwe University that is in ofcharge of Human Research Ethics Committee with study Research Reference Number: NAU/HREC/2S/02/12/ 2023/05.
+We approve that all procedures used in the study were undertaken in harmony with the appropriate procedures, protocols and regulations as accepted by the committee on ethics and human research Research informed consent was sought and gotten while ethical approval was also acquired from the office of the Director, NnamdiAzikiwe University that is in charge of Human Research Ethics Committee.
+The Research Reference Number for this study is: NAU/HREC/2S/02/12/2023/05.
 The study partakers were properly organized and study objectives were explained to them by a sensitization rally before the commencement of the research.
 Participation in the survey was voluntary and participants had the liberty to withdraw from the study.

-Data availability: The data used for this study are available upon reasonable request.
+Data availability:The data used for this study are available upon reasonable request.